missionpinball/mpf/DEPLOYMENT.md

 coveralls on a successful test.
 We should add Python 3.5 as well as OS X to the travis config.

-* Landcape is used for code quality checks.
+* Landscape is used for code quality checks.
 It's triggered directly from commits to GitHub.

 * Coveralls checks test coverage.
 It's triggered from a successful test run on Travis.